smxi/inxi/README.txt

 It's a good idea to check with pinxi if you want to make sure your issue has not been corrected, since pinxi is always equal to or ahead of inxi.

+See SPECIAL NOTE FOR LEGACY OPERATING SYSTEMS above to install pinxi on very old operating systems with out of date TLS version.

 --------------------------------------------------------------------------------
 LEGACY INXI (in inxi-legacy repo)